 Marshmallow root is available to purchase in health stores or online.

-6. Salt-water gargle
+6. Saltwater gargle

-Bromelain has anti-inflammatory properties and may also have mucolytic properties, which means that it can break down mucus and remove it from the body.
+It has anti-inflammatory properties and may also have mucolytic properties, which means that it can break down mucus and remove it from the body.

 Some people drink pineapple juice daily to reduce mucus in the throat and suppress coughing.
 However, there may not be enough bromelain in the juice to relieve symptoms.

 Bromelain supplements are available and may be more effective at relieving coughs.
 However, it is best for a person to speak with a doctor before trying any new supplements.

 In a 2015 meta-analysis of several studies, researchers noted that strong evidence suggests that using thyme preparations helped to alleviate people’s cough symptoms.